Taian Shandong, China Travel Guide

 Shops operate from 9:00 AM or 10:00 AM until NINE:00 PM or 10:00 PM.
 Shopping malls generally follow these hours.

 Banks typically operate on weekdays from 9:00 AM to 5:00 PM.
-Some major branches open for half-days on weekends.
+Some major branches open for half-days at weekends.

 China's major public holidays significantly impact travel and services.
 Prepare for crowded attractions and transport.

-During public holidays, anticipate higher prices for accommodation and transport.
+During public holidays, anticipate higher prices for where to stay and transport.
 Expect big crowds at tourist sites and potential delays.
 Plan accordingly by booking well in advance.

-Your interactions reflect an appreciation for local traditions.
+Your interactions reflect an gratitude for local traditions.
 A few guidelines ensure respectful exchanges.

 A simple nod or a slight bow serves as a common greeting.
 Handshakes are also common when greeting Westerners.